tdongsi/cassandra/PerformanceLog/README.md

 ## Python modules
 1. PerformanceLog.py: Main module to run the automated tasks.
-Please use "python DataStax -h" for the required arguments.
+Please use "python PerformanceLog -h" for the required arguments.
 Example call for Windows is in the doc string.
 2. MyLogger.py: Logging support module
 3. CassandraRecord.py: Support module to record metrics into a Cassandra table.